 As a specialist broker, arranging Holiday Let Mortgages since 2006, we have many years of experience helping clients to purchase a holiday let property.

-It’s a growing sector of the property market and provides the opportunity to get a great return on investment, together with the chance to enjoy a holiday at the property.
+Holiday letting and short term lets are a rapidly growing sector of the property investment market, fuelled by several factors, not least serviced accommodation and Airbnb being big news in the press.
+Owning a holiday let property provides the opportunity to get a great return on investment, together with the chance to enjoy a holiday at the property.

 From our experience, people purchasing holiday let property tend to sit in two distinctly separate camps:

-- There are those that see “return” as plenty of own use, with a subsidy from some Holiday Letting.
-In our experience they tend to take a long term view and are quite often considering “return” as use of the property in retirement, as well as the here and now
+- There are those that see “return” as plenty of own use, with a subsidy from some holiday letting.
+In our experience they tend to take a long term view and are quite often considering “return” as use of the property in retirement, as well as the here and now.

-- In the other camp there are people that are only interested in the numbers and, for them, own use is not at all important when compared against a great financial reward in terms of income and growth
+- In the other camp there are people that are only interested in the numbers and, for them, own use is not at all important when compared against a great financial reward in terms of income and growth.

-- loan to value 60- 75% of the property’s value *
+- LTV, up to 75% of the property’s value *

 - UK mainland properties generally, however some Scottish Islands and Isle of Wight acceptable plus Scottish Islands of Harris, Mull, Skye, Arran, and Lewis.
 Traditional construction only, however call us to discuss the meaning of this term.
-No totally wood construction, or Holiday Parks

-- Ex-pat holiday let mortgages available
+- ex-pat holiday let mortgages available

 * Deposit source can be cash or borrowed from equity in another property you already own, please click here to find out more about deposit issues and solutions.
 No “cash in” available where another property that has no or a small mortgage is owned and is available as security